adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-making-fast-web-pages.md

 > Or if they're using a touch device, simply flicking backwards and forwards in that easy way that we've all become used to. **What you do is you take that, and you fucking well leave it alone.**

-Letting things stack naturally is an excellent start.
-Not only does this embrace the way the web works&mdash;and not only does it make access remarkably easy&mdash;it's also performant.
+Letting things stack naturally is the perfect start.
+Not only does this embrace the way the web works&mdash;it makes for a remarkably accessible and fast experience.

-But letting things stack isn't our only option.
+Letting things stack isn't our only option.
 We can chunk stuff across multiple pages.
-Once pages have little on them, the page refresh "problem" is no longer a problem.
+Once pages have little on them the page refresh ‘problem’ is no longer a problem.
 Pages are fast by default and by design.

 With regards to long complex forms (or even shortish ones for that matter) we can use [One Thing Per Page](https://www.smashingmagazine.com/2017/05/better-form-design-one-thing-per-page/) which I've spoken and written about before.

 In fact I talk about it so much at work, that I'm even starting to do my own head in with it.
 I dread to ask my colleagues what they think of my repetitive drone which they probably see as verbal abuse.

 Importantly this pattern isn't reserved for forms.
 Take a product page containing an image carousel with 10 high-resolution photos, a description, an add to basket form, dimensions, shipping information, related products, ratings, comments, and reviews etc.